 - Gives you freedom for getting around to see Oahu, particularly outside of the urban area of Honolulu.
 Rather than taking a tour bus around the island, you can stop off as many places as your heart desires rather than sticking to a stringent tour schedule.
 Anytime I’ve been on a tour bus, there are so many times I’d love to stop the bus to take a photo, but the bus continues on.

 - Gives you more privacy as compared to public transportation and tour buses.

 - If you are planning several tours, you might save money by renting a car.
-For example, if you want to take a family of four on the Circle Island Tour, you may end up paying upwards of $200 where as a daily rental car may cost you only $45.
+For example, if you want to take a family of four on the Circle Island Tour, you may end up paying upwards of $200 where as a daily rental car may cost you only $45 or even less.

 - Gives you a sense of adventure.
 When I think back to some of my vacations around the world, I often remember the fun and satisfaction in navigating to a special scenic spot.
 Sometimes the journey is just as good as the destination.

 Rental Car Cons

 - Driving in Honolulu is like driving in any other city – there’s busy traffic, one-way streets, multiple lanes, etc. You’ll definitely need a good map and/or a GPS navigation system, and do some route planning before you head out on the road.
 Navigating can add a bit more stress as compared to just hoping on a tour bus.

 - Parking at your hotel may cost a small fortune.
 Expect to pay an average price of about $25 per day.
 This website lists the Waikiki hotel parking fees.
 In general, parking in Honolulu can be a royal pain in the you know what and your wallet.
 So, be sure to check out this post on cheap Waikiki parking.

 - Bear in mind, that gas prices are a bit higher in Hawaii as compared to the US mainland.
 Just from my experience, I’d estimate that gas costs about 10% higher in Hawaii.